benetech/UX-Guide-EPUB-A11y-Metadata/UXGuideForMetadata.md

 >
 > *(Image here of a checkmark inside a shield is just for reference feel free to choose your own image)*

----

-**Note**: There may be an image that is associated with specific Certifier Credential image (ie. Mark/Stamp/Seal) which could be used here.
+>**Note**: There may be an image that is associated with specific Certifier Credential image (ie. Mark/Stamp/Seal) which could be used here.
 If you would like to display this image, or any other, you would need to be coordinate this out of band with the certifier agency as it is not part of the metadata delivered with the book.

----

 **Or**